lchpeterlam/Plotting-electrode-ROI-assignment/README.md

 ```

 # Introduction

+## Who is this for?

+This document is intended for researchers and data analysts working with
+EEG data who wish to visualize Regions of Interest (ROIs) on a scalp
+map.
+The provided R function allows users to highlight specific ROIs by
+outlining them and marking the associated electrodes, facilitating
+better interpretation of EEG data in relation to anatomical regions.

+## Why use this?

+Visualizing ROIs on a scalp map is crucial for understanding the spatial
+distribution of EEG signals and their relation to brain activity.
+Highlighting specific ROIs can help in identifying patterns, comparing
+conditions, and communicating findings effectively.
+This function
+simplifies the process of creating such visualizations, making it
+accessible even for those with limited experience in R programming.

+## Quick start

+To quickly visualize ROIs on a scalp map, you can use the
+`draw_roi_highlights` function provided in this document.
+First, ensure
+you have the necessary electrode location data in a CSV file named
+`chanLocs.csv`.
+Then, copy the function definition from the “The
+`draw_roi_highlights` Function” section into your R script or R Markdown
+document.
+Finally, call the function with your desired ROIs to generate
+the scalp map visualization.

+## Overview of this document

 This document demonstrates how to visualize Regions of Interest (ROIs)
 on a scalp map using R. Section 2 shows step by step how we set up the